jakimowb/eo-time-series-viewer/doc/source/user_guide.rst

 .. figure:: img/interface.png

-    This is what the Time Series Viewer's interface looks like when opening it.
+    This is what the EO Time Series Viewer's interface looks like when opening it.

 .. note:: Just like in QGIS, many parts of the GUI are adjustable panels.
 Therefore you can arrange them either tabbed or in separate windows.
           Activate/Deactivate panels under :menuselection:`View --> Panels`